sammarland-rh/telegram-bot/README.md

 Person B replied to the comment - "Nominate"
 Bot will store "I am so funny" along with the channel name, nominee, nominator and the date.

+## Installing Dependancies

+This is a node app so running `npm install` from the project directory will install the dependancies required to run the app.

 ## Setup Google integration